efrecon/efrecon.github.io/_posts/2018-02-22-secured-reverse-proxying-of-containers.md

 * Support for load-balancing.
 * Quick and dirty basic authentication protection of part of the infrastructure/project.
+* Support for several paths, leading to several containers within a host block.

 Most of these features are already present in an internal project that is based on top of nginx, [concocter](https://github.com/efrecon/concocter) and